-D. Project-Specific Environmental Impacts
+C. Project-Specific Environmental Impacts

-The analysis in 2018 LRDP EIR Volume 3 evaluated the Orchard Road Sewer Main for the OPR Project.
-Implementation of the project elements and required mitigation measures will not result in any new significant environmental impacts, will not increase the severity of significant impacts previously identified in the 2018 LRDP EIR, and will not cause any environmental effects not previously examined in the 2018 LRDP EIR.
-There have not been any substantial changes in the circumstances under which the OPR Project will be implemented that would require revisions to the existing 2018 LRDP EIR.
+The analysis in Addendum July 2020 indicates that the Project, with the implementation of relevant 2018 LRDP EIR mitigation measures, will not result in any new significant environmental impacts, will not increase the severity of significant impacts previously identified in the 2018 LRDP EIR, and will not cause any environmental effects not previously examined in the 2018 LRDP EIR.
+For a detailed description of Project mitigation measures, please see the appropriate text as presented in Section 5 of Addendum July 2020.
+There have been no substantial changes in the Project or with respect to the circumstances under which the Project will be implemented that would require revisions to the existing 2018 LRDP EIR.
+All significant impacts to which the Project will contribute have been addressed in the 2018 LRDP EIR and the 2018 LRDP Findings and Statement of Overriding Considerations adopted by the University in connection with its approval of the 2018 LRDP.